 Echocardiographic Evaluation of the Function of Atrial Kick

-The flow across the mitral valve can be measured using echocardiography.
-During ventricular diastole the flow across the mitral valve is visualized as an "E" and "A" wave utilizing pulse wave doppler (PWD).
-The E wave is the flow across the MV during early portion of diastole and the A wave occurs during the atrial contraction (late diastole).
+Flow across the mitral valve can be measured using echocardiography.
+During ventricular diastole, the flow across the mitral valve is visualized as an "E" and "A" wave utilizing pulse wave doppler (PWD).
+The E wave is the flow across the MV during the early portion of diastole, and the A wave occurs during the atrial contraction (late diastole).
 E/A ratio is one method utilized to help evaluate diastolic dysfunction of the LV.
-Similar measurements can be utilized with tissue doppler when looking at either the lateral or septal mitral valve annulus.
+Similar measurements can be used with tissue doppler when looking at either the lateral or septal mitral valve annulus.

 Loss of Atrial Kick